-All placement decisions are made by a committee, which includes the GT Teacher and/or GT Coordinator, a building administrator, teachers and/or counselors.
+All placement decisions are made by a committee, which includes the GT Teacher and/or GT Coordinator, a building administrator, teachers, and/or counselors.
 Identified students transferring from other GT programs whose criteria is equivalent to Deer/Mt.
 Judea School District may be immediately placed.
 Students who are identified, but who decline placement at the time of identification, may reactivate his/her option to participate by filing a new referral.
 The student's folder will be updated and re-evaluated.
-A student, who leaves or are removed from the GT Program, may re-activate their option to participate by filing a nomination from for re-evaluation.
+A student, who leaves or is removed from the GT Program, may re-activate their option to participate by filing a nomination form for re-evaluation.

 Parent/Guardians may appeal placement decisions through the following process:

 - Requesting a conference with the GT Teacher

 - Request a re-evaluating of the identification data